What Does Red and Green Make When Mixed?

 Practice Your Deep Brown Tones on Cozy Fall Coloring Pages

-Mixing brown from red and green isn't just for fine arts.
-You can practice making brown with red and green using some of our craft and coloring sheets.
-Try using crayons, markers, or colored pencils to achieve many of these gorgeously emotional brown tones.
+If you’re ready to dive in and mix red and green to make brown we’ve got just the thing to help.
+Try crayons, markers, or colored pencils to achieve a range of brown tones on these free coloring pages.
 These autumn-themed and fall coloring pages are full of fallen leaves and cozy imagery perfect for practicing your brown blends.

 Printable Mandalas - Free Coloring Pages for Kids & Adults